Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Experiments

 \subsection{Experimental setup}

-\paragraph{Datasets.} We examine the performance of our algorithms on standard math and code benchmarks: {MATH-500} \citep{lightman2023letsverifystepstep, hendrycksmath2021} and {LiveCodeBench} \citep{jain2024livecodebenchholisticcontaminationfree}.
-MATH-500 contains 500 math questions, the LiveCodeBench contains 479 code execution questions.
-From MATH-500, we further construct two challenging subsets: {MATH-500-Hard-8} and {MATH-500-Hard-16}, which contain questions that cannot be correctly answered after allocating 8 or 16 units of compute.
-These subsets consist of the most difficult queries in the MATH-500 dataset and serve to evaluate algorithm performance under challenging scenarios.
+\paragraph{Datasets.} We examine the performance of our algorithms on standard math and code benchmarks: {MATH-500} and {AIME25} \citep{lightman2023letsverifystepstep, hendrycksmath2021, aime2025} and {LiveCodeBench} \citep{jain2024livecodebenchholisticcontaminationfree}.
+MATH-500 contains 500 math questions, AIME25 contains 30 difficult math questions, and the LiveCodeBench contains 479 code execution questions that were collected from 5/1/2023 to 12/1/2023.
+From MATH-500, we further construct one challenging subset: {MATH-500-Hard-16}, which contain questions that cannot be correctly answered after allocating 16 units of compute.
+Intuitively, this subset consists of the most difficult queries in the MATH-500 dataset. \looseness=-1

+\paragraph{Baselines.} We compare our algorithms with the uniform Best-of-$N$ baseline \citep{brown2024largelanguagemonkeysscaling}, referred to as \textsc{Uniform}, and a two-stage baseline, referred to as \textsc{Two Stage} \citep{damani2024learning, wang2025makepennycountdifficultyadaptive}.
+The \textsc{Two Stage} baseline first uniformly allocates compute to estimate problem difficulty (stage 1) and then allocates the remaining compute proportionally (stage 2); in other words, it operates in an explore-then-commit style.
+For the \textsc{Two Stage} algorithm, we vary the stage 1 compute ratio from $\crl{25\%, 50\%, 75\%}$ and report the best results.
+We report the performance of our \cref{alg:methods} (\elimtext) and its variants introduced in \cref{sec:extensions}.